SIDDHARTH7801/ECOM_PROJECT/README.md

-<h3 align="center"><a href="https://meesho-clone-mauve.vercel.app/"><strong>Want to see live preview »</strong></a></h3>
+<h3 align="center"><a href="https://Pahervesh-clone-mauve.vercel.app/"><strong>Want to see live preview »</strong></a></h3>

 <p align="center">
   <br />&#10023;
   <a href="#Demo">View Demo</a> &#10023;
-  <a href="https://github.com/AshokPrjapati/Meesho-clone/issues">Report Bug</a> &#10023;
+  <a href="https://github.com/AshokPrjapati/Pahervesh/issues">Report Bug</a> &#10023;
   <a href="#Getting-Started">Getting Started</a> &#10023;
   <a href="#Install">Installing</a> &#10023;
   <a href="#Contact">Author</a> &#10023;
 </p>

-Meesho Clone is MERN Stack e-commerce web application that allows you to buy clothes & beauty products online.
+Pahervesh is MERN Stack e-commerce web application that allows you to buy clothes & beauty products online.
 It has a variety of categories, just visit the product page and you will see all the product details, apply filters as per your need and in just a few clicks you can buy any products from the website.
 This project is just for educational purpose.